 Southwest is a great option to fly into San Diego.
 I plugged in the dates of June 10-14 wanting to book a long weekend.
 I also like to book nonstop when possible and found this option for arrival and departure:

-If you have the Southwest Companion Pass, you can travel for even less!
-The personal Southwest Rapid Rewards Credit Cards are currently offering 65,000 Rapid Rewards, which’s much better than the usual 40,000 points.
-There are a lot of other airlines that frequently fly to San Diego and costs are usually relatively low for cash or points.
+You can travel for even less if you have the Southwest Companion Pass.
+Many other airlines frequently fly to San Diego, and costs are usually relatively low for cash or points.
 A family can take a trip to San Diego with points easily.

 Each of the four major hotel chains has options in San Diego.
-Depending on what hotel chain you like and what credit cards you have (or want to get), you can find some nice places to stay.
-Let’s concentrate on family hotels with free breakfasts and luxury stays for when you want to go that route.
+You can find some nice places to stay depending on what hotel chain you like and what credit cards you have (or want to get).
+Let’s concentrate on family hotels with free breakfasts, and luxury stays for when you want to go that route.

-This hotel, the Hyatt Place San Diego-Vista Carlsbad is a really economical choice.
+This hotel, the Hyatt Place San Diego-Vista Carlsbad, is a really economical choice.
 At only 8,000 Hyatt points per night and free breakfasts, a family could stay six nights with just one World of Hyatt card signup.
 Hyatt Places are excellent choices for families!
-This hotel is close to Carlsbad Beach which is a fun beach for the family to explore.
+This hotel is close to Carlsbad Beach, a fun beach for the family to explore.

 I like a Marriott Residence Inn for family travel because you get a full kitchen.
 You can save some costs by cooking some of your meals or at least having snacks available when you stay there.
 I picked out this new (who doesn’t like new?)
-Residence Inn located just 6 miles from Sea World.
+Residence Inn, located just 6 miles from Sea World.
 Check out the new Residence Inn Chula Vista.
 Better yet, if you book for 5 nights, you only pay for 4 if you do an award redemption.
-They have a great breakfast at Residence Inns and on weeknights, snacks in the evening.
-When my children were young, those snacks were often enough for dinner because they would sometimes serve pasta or pizza.
+They have a great breakfast at Residence Inn and snacks in the evening on weeknights.
+When my children were young, those snacks were often enough for dinner because they sometimes served pasta or pizza.

-To stay here for five nights, you will need to sign up for one of the Marriott Credit Cards, refer your spouse, and have him/her sign up too.
-Right now, some of the Marriott cards have an increased signup bonus.
-The Chase Marriott card is offering 100,000 Marriott Rewards as a signup bonus.
+To stay here for five nights, you will need to sign up for one of the Marriott credit cards, refer your spouse, and have him/her sign up too.

 I love a Westin Hotel for luxurious Marriott stays.
-You can stay in the Gaslight District, which is a great area of San Diego for 150,000 Bonvoy points for 5 nights (this could change based on their peak pricing model so check your dates).
+You can stay in the Gaslight District, a great San Diego area, for 168,000 Bonvoy points for 5 nights.
 Remember, you get the 5th night free on award stays!
 The Westin San Diego Gaslight Quater looks perfect to me!

 Again, if luxury is your jam, IHG has you covered.
 The San Diego Intercontinental covers luxury to me.
-With views of San Diego Bay and a beautiful room, it can be booked for 43,000 points a night.
-Remember IHG award stays to get the fourth night free!
+With views of San Diego Bay and a beautiful room, it can be booked for about 50,000 points a night.
+Remember, IHG award stays to get the fourth night free!

-Currently, Hilton Hotel credit cards have great signup bonuses.
-You could stay at the Homewood Suites by Hilton for about 132,000 points/4 night stay.
+Hilton hotels are another option.
+You could stay at the Homewood Suites by Hilton for about 50,000 points per night stay.
 You would get a 2 queen bed Bedroom Suite with Sofa Bed, free made-to-order full breakfast, and complimentary evening reception at the Homewood Suites by Hilton Carlsbad North San Diego County.
 Having that full kitchen is a game-changer for families wanting to save costs!
 There are several other Homewood Suites in the area too.

-The Carte Hotel San Diego Downtown, Curio Collection by Hilton looks like a nice luxury option.
-It is 57,000 points a night so you may need to get a couple cards for this one!
+The Carte Hotel San Diego Downtown Curio Collection by Hilton is a nice luxury option.
+It is 70,000 points a night, so you may need to get a couple of cards for this one!
 Refer your spouse/partner and get those referral points too.